-In this guide you will find the top 7 pedal exercisers and under the desk bikes that you can get in 2022.
+In this guide you will find the top 7 pedal exercisers and under the desk bikes you can get in 2023.

 For home or office?
-Whether you are looking for a best mini exercise bike to get fitter at home or the best under desk cycle you can get for your office, we reviewed the top choices for every purpose.
+Whether you are looking for the perfect mini exercise bike to get fitter at home or the best under-desk cycle you can get for your office, we reviewed the top choices for every purpose.

 The elderly and people with disabilities can also greatly benefit from these mini bikes.
 Even kids can get huge benefits from pedal exercisers.